ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 "That reset was patched in the CF version.
 I guess it can also be easily patched in the GDRom version, if the code that does the check is similar or jumps to similar positions for reset, etc."

 https://www.arcade-projects.com/forums/index.php?thread/1159-burn-naomi-games-to-cd-r-and-play-on-gdrom-drive/&postID=104062#post104062<br>
-"here is probably some kind of scheduled checks, iirc there is PIC check routine, and disk presence check routine, but I have no good ideas why it may not work for CD-R."
+"there is probably some kind of scheduled checks, iirc there is PIC check routine, and disk presence check routine, but I have no good ideas why it may not work for CD-R."

-A few more random gems can be found amongst other conversations https://forum.arcadeotaku.com/posting.php?mode=quote&f=26&p=409047<br>
+A few more random gems can be found amongst other conversations<br> https://forum.arcadeotaku.com/posting.php?mode=quote&f=26&p=409047<br>
 "Well id expect now that the bios is hackable then i would i would inject the firmware in the bios and activate it when you go in rom test or similar."